 - Washing.
 Patients should thoroughly wash the area receiving the dermabrasion with soap and water the morning of the procedure.
 Do not apply makeup, and pull your hair into a ponytail, bun, or braid so it is pulled back from your face.

-Dr. Cruise and Cruise Plastic Surgery work only with Orange County board certified anesthesiologists who provide the best services in the industry.
+Joseph T Cruise, MD and Cruise Plastic Surgery work only with Orange County board certified anesthesiologists who provide the best services in the industry.
 During your consultation, you can discuss with the staff the details about your medical history, which anesthesia is best for you, and what your concerns and preferences are for your cosmetic surgery procedure.